kade-shiro/kade-shiro.github.io/essays/final-project-idea.md

 - Allow anonymous users to propose edits to bathrooms and send proposal to admins
 - Rating and review system for bathrooms
 - Notification system for admins of new bathrooms added and edit proposals

+This essay was created by Kade Shiroma, Luke McDonald.